hpcugent/hanythingondemand/docs/Example_use_cases.rst

 You can/should configure HOD by defining the HOD work directory and specifying which module should be loaded in the HOD job being submitted (see also :ref:`cmdline_create_options`)::

+    # for 'hod batch'
     $ export HOD_BATCH_HOD_MODULE=hanythingondemand/3.0.0-intel-2015b-Python-2.7.10
     $ export HOD_BATCH_WORKDIR=$VSC_SCRATCH/hod
+    # for 'hod create'
     $ export HOD_CREATE_HOD_MODULE=hanythingondemand/3.0.0-intel-2015b-Python-2.7.10
     $ export HOD_CREATE_WORKDIR=$VSC_SCRATCH/hod